DEADLINE FOR FILING IS FEBRUARY 1, 2016

 » Instructions and FAQ for the Financial Disclosure Statement

 Filers who change their address or who no longer serve in a position which requires them to file a FDS should contact the Ethics Commission.

 Who Must File

-• Candidates for all state and county offices must file a financial disclosure statement within ten days after he or she files a certificate of candidacy.
-Those persons who are elected to such positions thereafter must file a financial disclosure report annually.
+• Candidates for all state and county offices must file a FDS within 10 days of filing their certificates of candidacy.
+Those who are elected must then file a FDS annually.

-• Members of state boards, commissions and agencies who are appointed by the governor must file within 30 days after assuming their duties.
-Thereafter, they must file annually as long as they serve in an appointed position.
+• Member of state boards, commissions and agencies who are appointed by the governor must file within 30 days after assuming their duties.
+They must then file annually as long as they serve in an appointed position.

-• Cabinet secretaries, commissioners, deputy commissioners, assistant commissioners, directors, deputy directors, and department heads are also required to file annual financial disclosure statements.
+• Cabinet secretaries, commissioners, deputy commissioners, assistant commissioners, directors, deputy directors, and department heads are also required to file annual FDSs.

-- Members of the Supreme Court of Appeals
+• Members of the West Virginia Supreme Court of Appeals, and

-Any person who knowlingly fails or refuses to file a required financila disclosure statement is guilty of a misdemeanor.
+Any person who knowingly fails or refuses to file a required FDS is guilty of a misdemeanor.
 W. Va.
 Code 6B-2-10(c).